-CUL-2.
-If cultural materials are discovered during construction, all earth-moving activity within and around the immediate discovery area will be diverted until a qualified archaeologist can assess the nature and significance of the find.

-CUL-3.
-If human remains are discovered, California Health and Safety Code Section 7050.5 states that further disturbances and activities shall stop in any area or nearby area suspected to overlie remains, and the County Coroner contacted.
+- CUL-2.
+If cultural materials are discovered during construction, all earth-moving activity within and around the immediate discovery area will be diverted until a qualified archaeologist can assess the nature and significance of the find. - CUL-3.
+If human remains are discovered, California Health and Safety Code Section 7050.5 states that further disturbances and activities shall stop in any area or nearby area suspected to overlie remains.
+The Caltrans Branch Chief of Archaeology shall be notified, and then the County Coroner contacted.
 If the remains are thought by the coroner to be Native American, the coroner will notify the Native American Heritage Commission (NAHC), who, pursuant to PRC Section 5097.98, will then notify the Most Likely Descendent (MLD).
-At this time, the person who discovered the remains will contact the Branch Chief of Cultural Resources, Archaeology so that they may work with the MLD on the respectful treatment and disposition of the remains.
+At this time, the person who discovered the remains will contact the Branch Chief of Archaeology so that they may work with the MLD on the respectful treatment and disposition of the remains.
 Further provisions of PRC 5097.98 are to be followed as applicable.